-Indian poet Arundhathi Subramaniam’s fifth book of poetry Love Without a Story, published by Bloodaxe Books on 12 November 2020, will be launched with two online events organised by festivals in the UK.
-Ledbury Poetry Festival will host an online Poetry Salon on 13 November, at which Arundhathi will be in conversation with Buddhist poet Maitreyabandhu.
-She will also take part in a reading and discussion event at Sheaf Poetry Festival on 22 November.
-She’ll be joining these events live from Chennai.
+Indian poet Arundhathi Subramaniam’s fifth book of poetry Love Without a Story, published by Bloodaxe Books on 12 November 2020, was launched with two online events organised by festivals in the UK.
+Ledbury Poetry Festival hosted an online Poetry Salon on 13 November, at which Arundhathi was in conversation with Buddhist poet Maitreyabandhu.
+She also took part in a reading and discussion event at Sheaf Poetry Festival on 22 November.
+She joined these events live from Chennai.

 Arundhathi Subramaniam’s previous collection When God Is a Traveller was shortlisted for the T S Eliot Prize 2014, and won both the inaugural Khushwant Singh Prize at the Jaipur Literary Festival and the International Piero Bigongiari Prize in Italy.

 The poems of Love Without a Story celebrate passion and friendship, mythic quest and modern-day longing, in a world animated by dialogue and dissent.
 Poems of heightened environmental awareness and urgency such as ‘If It Must Be Now’, ‘Mitti’ and 'A First Monsoon Again’ look at what we are currently doing to that world.

 Arundhathi Subramaniam has published two previous books of poetry in Britain with Bloodaxe, Where I Live: New & Selected Poems (2009), which combines selections from her first two Indian collections, On Cleaning Bookshelves and Where I Live, with new work, and When God Is a Traveller (2014), a Poetry Book Society Choice shortlisted for the T.S.
 Eliot Prize.

 A Sheaf Poetry Festival interview with Arundhathi Subramaniam can be read here.